Research With and About Community Engagement

 - Increase the amount of original research examining the impact of all forms community engagement on student learning across Indiana.

 - Increase the development of practical tools that can be utilized in critical forms of community engagement.

 - Increase the amount of original research documenting the collective impact of community engagement practices on the challenges facing Indiana.

 - Increase the number of community-campus partnerships that result in the creation of new knowledge.

 - Increase the number of published research outputs, traditional and non-traditional, that document research on community-engaged and/or community-based teaching and learning practices and their connection to institutional change and/or student success.

 Who Should Apply:

-Research teams made up of any combination of campus stakeholders along with community representatives are encouraged to apply.
-Eligible campus stakeholders include:
+Research teams made up of any combination of campus constituents along with community representatives are encouraged to apply.
+Eligible campus members include:

-- Community Engagement Professionals who is employed at the institution a minimum of 50% FTE
+COMMUNITY ENGAGEMENT PROFESSIONALS who are employed at the institution a minimum of 50% FTE

 Application Deadlines & Project Timelines